 I have since learned that setting achieveable goals is a positive approach to recovery, but in all honesty I didn't set any.
 I consciously didn't consider my recovery as being returning to how I used to be.
 I was merely satisfied with the inch-by-inch progress beyond my initial severely limited mental state.
 I accepted that my life would never be the same and at no point did I feel upset or become depressed about this.
 Perhaps it was my very limited expectations which helped me never get miserable, nevermind depressed.

-Ruth has always lived by a maxim she calls PMA - Positive Mental Attitude - it's a fantastic approach to life and goes way beyond trauma.
-PMA applies to almost anything: moaning about the rain, or being stuck in a traffic jam - is getting a little wet so bad, or being delayed by thirty minutes such a tragedy!
+Ruth has always lived by a maxim she calls PMA - Positive Mental Attitude, it's a fantastic approach to life and goes way beyond trauma.
+PMA applies to almost anything: not moaning about the rain or being stuck in a traffic jam.
+Is getting a little wet so bad, or being delayed by thirty minutes such a tragedy?

-I haven’t, and doubt I ever will make a 'full recovery'.
-Beyond my deficiencies (see link) already mentioned, my short-term memory has been measured as below the 2nd percentile.
-I’m someone who has a first class honours degree and did a challenging six hour computer security (CISSP) exam (see link) at a breeze in less than three hours - to be assessed as having 'learning disabilities' was hard to read, but entirely accurate.
+I doubt I ever will make a full recovery.
+Beyond my deficiencies (see link) already mentioned, my short-term memory has been measured as below the 5th percentile.
+To be assessed as having "learning disabilities" was hard to read, but entirely accurate.

-So, has the RTC affected my life?
+Has the TBI affected my life?
 Yes, there are things I can no longer do.
-However, I now have hugely increased patience, vastly deeper understanding of dealing with 'challenges', and superior organisational skills developed as coping strategies.
+However, I now have increased patience, superior organisational skills developed as coping strategies and hopefully a more thoughtful / empathetic character.
 I'll accept the trade of old skills and abilities (see link) for the new opportunities and genuine appreciation of life which I feel every single day.
-In short, I feel the plusses outweigh the minuses.
+In short, I feel the positives outweigh the negatives.